-Community Placements normally take place in the Upper Sixth year.
-This work forms part of our giveback commitment and fosters a sense of citizenship, awareness of the wider community and is fundamental in fulfilling the school's stated aim of encouraging service to other people, many of whom are less fortunate than ourselves.
+This work forms part of our giveback commitment and fosters a sense of citizenship and awareness of the wider community.
+It is fundamental in fulfilling the School's stated aim of encouraging service to other people, many of whom are less fortunate than ourselves.

-We have links with a wide range of placements, including: visiting the elderly in day centres, supporting teachers in playgroups and primary schools, and helping out with local welfare organisations.
-Some students may also be able to mentor younger pupils at Wycombe Abbey or deliver science workshops in local schools.
+We have links with a wide range of organisations, including visiting the elderly in day centres, supporting children in playgroups, and helping out with local welfare organisations and charities.

-We have a special relationship with a local comprehensive school, Cressex Community School.
-Girls in Clarence visit the school weekly to help students with literacy and other subject skills.
 As part of their Sports Leadership commitment, some girls assist with sports activities in local schools.
 We are in partnership with Horizon, a local sports club for young children with disabilities.
-Students in Lower Sixth and Upper Sixth offer a three-term commitment, helping teach swimming in our school pool, under the supervision of the coaches working for Horizons.
+Pupils in Lower Sixth and Upper Sixth offer a three-term commitment, helping teach swimming in our school pool, under the supervision of the coaches working for Horizons.

-Community Placements are demanding, enjoyable, and rewarding.
-The scheme enables you to gain invaluable experience of life and a measure of independence outside the boarding environment.
+Volunteering is demanding, enjoyable, and rewarding.
+It enables you to gain invaluable experience of life and a measure of independence outside the boarding environment.
 It is all part of growing as a rounded human being and fosters our commitment to the wider community.

-Rev'd Penny Nash, Chaplain
+Rev Penny Nash, Chaplain

-Leiths Introductory Certificate in Food and Wine
+Leiths Certificate in Confident Cooking